SovnSkyrim/AmongSovngardesStars/README.md

 ## I'm moving backward like a fucking snail!

-Behavior of 360 Walk and Run Plus, just deactivate it in the MCM if it bothers you, but your capes in game will clip through your feets.
+Behavior of 360 Walk and Run Plus, just deactivate it in ModOrganizer2 if it bothers you, but your capes in game will clip through your feets.

 ## My Mega.nz download dont work!